wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Multivariable Calculus/Gradients.md

 	*That vector being the [[Derivatives#4.
 Is the Unit Tangent Vector|Unit Tangent Vector]] to a given point.*
 		Therefore the Vector of the Partial Derivatives is a Unit Tangent Vector describing the direction of the function in a single dimension.
 			But the **Gradient vector** describes the direction and rate of the steepest increase in a multi-dimensional space.

+The gradient of a scalar field is a vector field that points in the direction of the greatest rate of increase of the scalar field and whose magnitude is the rate of increase in that direction.
+	==**The gradient $\nabla f$ is a vector field that points radially outward from the origin and whose magnitude increases with distance from the origin.==**
+		The phrase "the gradient of a scalar field" specifically refers to the vector field that is derived from a scalar field by taking its partial derivatives.
+			This gradient vector field indicates the direction and rate of the greatest increase of the scalar field at each point in space.
+### What "Greatest Increase of $f$" Means
+The directional derivative is maximized when $\mathbf{u}$ is in the same direction as $\nabla f$.
+	Thus, the gradient vector $\nabla f$ points in the direction where $f$ increases most rapidly.
+		The magnitude of the gradient vector $|\nabla f|$ represents the rate of change of $f$ in the direction of the gradient.
+			A larger magnitude means a steeper ascent.
 ### Therefore, the Gradient Vector $\nabla f$ at a point on a level curve (or level surface) is **Perpendicular** to the [[Partial Derivatives#Tangent Plane and Tangent Vector|unit tangent vector]] of that point
+==This perpendicularity of the gradient vector to the tangent vector of the level curve (or surface) at a point is what causes the gradient vector to point in the direction of the greatest increase in the scalar function $f$.==

 Remember the Derivative is the Differential Ratio
 $$\LARGE \LARGE f'(x) = \frac{df}{dx}$$
 And rearranged it is: